jzhangc/git_nmt_commandline/README.md

   - Version bumpped appropriately for all modules

   (ADDED）
+  - General updates
+    - SVM now saves training and test data as csv files

+  - Updates to connectiity_ml.sh
+    - Resampling is now stratified
+    - Error handling added for supervised hierarchical clustering analysis when only one significant resutl found

-  - Updates to connectiity_ml.sh and connectivity_ml_2d.sh
+  - Updates to  and connectivity_ml_2d.sh
-    - Resampling is now stratified.
+    - Resampling is now stratified
+    - Error handling added for supervised hierarchical clustering analysis when only one significant resutl found

 - 0.0.3
   - General updates